-Instead of measuring employment density, as do Carlino, Chaterjee, and Hunt (2001, 2006), we utilize measures of population density.
+Instead of measuring employment density, as do Carlino, Chaterjee, and Hunt (2001, 2007), we use measures of population density.
 This choice stems from theory.
 We prefer not to restrict the interactions to ones occurring at work or in employment environments.
-Urban, dense places make possible many kinds of interactions, in different places, and amongst and between many kinds of people.
-We posit that these diverse interactions promote innovations.
-We thus feel that there is benefit to keeping the definition of density broad.
+Urban, dense places make possible many kinds of interactions, in different places and among and between many kinds of people.
+We posit that these diverse interactions promote innovations and that there is benefit to keeping the definition of density broad.

-Methods:
+Methods

-Principal Components Analysis: Clearly, given the similarities amongst these density measures, substantial multi-collinearity may exist between them, thus complicating attempts to attribute explanatory power in a regression to any or all of these variables.
-Indeed, Pearson and Spearman correlations amongst these variables reveal such multi-collinearity [see Table 2].
-To avoid multi-collinearity between the density variables while also allowing for more parsimonious models and improved measurement of indirectly observed concepts (Hamilton 1992), we employ principal components analysis to construct one composite density measure.
-The component explaining the majority of the variance in the six density variables also has positive loadings on all six measures, and thus can be interpreted as a "density" component [see Table 3].
+Principal Components Analysis.
+Given the similarities among these density measures, substantial multicollinearity might exist between them, thus complicating attempts to attribute explanatory power in a regression to any or all of these variables.
+Indeed, Pearson and Spearman correlations among these variables reveal such multicollinearity (see Table 2).
+To avoid multicollinearity between the density variables and also allow for more parsimonious models and improved measurement of indirectly observed concepts (Hamilton 1992), we employ principal components analysis to construct one composite density measure.
+The component explaining the majority of the variance in the six density variables also has positive loadings on all six measures, and thus can be interpreted as a density component (see Table 3).
 We create a composite density index by linearly combining the six density variables, standardized and weighted by the component loadings.

 Table 4 illustrates several MSAs measured on each of the density measures, including the composite index.
-Given that the composite index is a linear combination of standardized variables, positive observations indicate above average densities, while negative values indicate below average densities.
+Given that the composite index is a linear combination of standardized variables, positive observations indicate above-average densities, whereas negative values indicate below-average densities.